Overview of Pulmonary Fibrosis

 To begin the diagnosis, your physician will perform a physical examination, and will also investigate your health history.
 Keep track of your signs and symptoms so that you can let your physician know how you have been feeling.
 Your physician may also recommend a variety of tests, from imaging tests, lung function tests, blood tests, or biopsies.

 There are three main imaging tests that may be recommended for you.
 A chest x-ray will show images of your chest, which may show the scar tissue from pulmonary fibrosis, or may be useful in monitoring other illnesses.
-In some cases, your physician may also request a CT scan or an echocardiogram.
+In some cases, your physician may also request a computerized tomography (CT) scan or an echocardiogram.

-Lung function test may also be conducted.
+A lung function test may also be conducted.
 A test called spirometry requires you to breathe in and out on a machine.
 It will test the lung volumes.
-A pulse oximetry will be placed on one of your fingers to measure the amount of oxygen that is in your blood.
+Pulse oximetry will be placed on one of your fingers to measure the amount of oxygen that is in your blood.

 In some cases, your physician may ask for a biopsy, where they will remove a small portion of your lung, so they can diagnose pulmonary fibrosis, or other conditions.

 Lastly, sometimes a blood test may be best to check your liver and kidney functions and to see if there are any other health problems that are occurring.

 Since the lung damage that occurs with pulmonary fibrosis cannot be reversed, your physician will prescribe medications that will help to improve your symptoms.
 These are not made to reverse or slow down the progression of the disease, but just to temporarily make you feel better.
 In extreme cases, your physician may recommend a lung transplant.

 Oxygen therapy may also be recommended.
 While it will not help your lung damage at all, it will bring many other health benefits to you.
 It may make breathing and exercising easier.
 It may prevent complications from low blood oxygen levels.
 This will also aid in reducing the blood pressure in the right side of your lungs.